Our Story

 The move to Cape Town

-After Sky Kingdom, Sunrise transitioned to 3D CG animation and relocated to Cape Town, South Africa.
+After The Legend of the Sky Kingdom, Sunrise transitioned to 3D CG animation and relocated to Cape Town, South Africa.
 The tools changed.
 The heart of the work did not.

 In 2003, we launched Jungle Beat, a dialogue-free series following Munki the monkey and Trunk the elephant through slapstick adventures.
 The show has since been broadcast in over 180 countries and accumulated more than seven billion views on YouTube.
 No dialogue — yet understood everywhere.